Govt. Charges As applicable

 NoC from Office Owner

 A Private Limited Company is one of the most popular forms of a legal entity for doing business in India.
-It is regulated by the Ministry of Corporate Affairs and incorporated under the provisions of The Companies Act, 2013.
+It is regulated by the Ministry of Corporate Affairs (MCA) and incorporated under the provisions of the Companies Act, 2013.

 | Applicable Section | Type of Company | Key Feature |